Articles

 It is often the case that clients come to this conclusion following preliminary discussions with a residential aged care provider.
 ‘By default’ means that the client assumes that by going into a residential facility, they must sell their home.
 It is unclear where this myth starts, whether by urban understanding or misinterpretation of information received.

 The decision to sell the family home is a significant financial one.
 It is a course of action that is often accompanied by stress and anxiety.
-And it is a decision that should not be taken as the default option.
+And it is actually, not a requirement per se.
+It is not the default option.
 Like most substantial financial decisions, there are usually alternative options to consider.
-Financial decisions should be taken in the light of prevailing personal circumstances and those circumstances will vary by the individual.
+Individuals should make financial decisions based on their prevailing personal circumstances, which will vary from person to person.

 The funds arising from the sale of the home will result in a better financial outcome for some residents.
 For others, time may be available for them to move into the residential facility before finalising the decision to sell.